galopago/misistemita/c-breakouts/c00/README.md

 ## Usage example #1

-WiFi Power Meter, based on PZEM-004T-100A and a compact ESP8266 module (wemos D1 Mini).
-The set included a small DC-DC converter to power the ESP8266 module, also screw terminals for power input.
+WiFi power meter, based on PZEM-004T-100A and a compact ESP8266 module (wemos D1 Mini).
+The assembly included a small DC-DC converter to power the ESP8266 module, also screw terminals for power input.

 All elements wired and installed in backplate       |ready to enclose                                 |